Secondary Market: Types, Functions, Benefits & Key Insights

 Aspects of Comparison | Primary Market | Secondary Market |

-Definition | Companies issue and sell new securities. | Investors buy and sell existing securities. |
+Definition | In the primary market, companies issue and sell new securities. | The secondary market allows Investors to buy and sell existing securities. |

-Purpose | Companies raise capital via new shares or bonds. | Investors engage in trading pre-issued securities. |
+Purpose | Companies raise capital by issuing new shares or bonds | Investors trade pre-issued securities |

 Participants | Issuers (companies) and investors (public, institutions) | Primarily investors (both retail and institutional).
 Companies may repurchase shares occasionally. |